2.3 Scholastic Standards

 • For certificates that are 15 or more credits, at least 6 credits applicable to the certificate must be completed at the awarding college.

-• Meet the general education, program requirements, and electives for the certificate or degree required.
+• Meet the required certificate or degree requirements (general education, required courses, restricted electives, and/or general electives).
 Requirements can be satisfied by MCCCD coursework, prior learning assessment, and transfer credit.
 Transfer credit from outside of MCCCD or from Maricopa Community Colleges not awarding the degree or certificate and prior learning assessment does not count as hours in residence for graduation requirements.

 • Earn a minimum grade point average (GPA) of 2.0 on a four-point grading scale in the coursework (100-level and above) used to satisfy degree or certificate requirements completed in residence and accepted in transfer) Some awards may specify additional GPA requirements.

-• Remove all deficiencies (e.g. incomplete grades, missing transcripts, national test results, etc.) on the record to use those courses toward program completion.
+• Remove all deficiencies (e.g. incomplete grades, missing transcripts, national test results, course substitutions, etc.) on the record to use those courses toward program completion.

 • Fulfill any financial obligations with the college.